-“Exploiting Modern C++” is a two-day training course with programming exercises taught by Matthew Butler.
+“Exploiting Modern C++: Building Highly-Dependable Software” is a two-day training course with programming exercises taught by Matthew Butler.
 It is offered at the Gaylord Rockies from 9AM to 5PM on Saturday and Sunday, September 21st and 22nd (immediately following the conference).
 Lunch is included.

-So, how do hackers penetrate a system written in Modern C++ that’s been extensively code reviewed and tested?
+Why do systems written in Modern C++ that have been code reviewed and tested fail in the field?

-How do you recognize security vulnerabilities during code reviews?
+How do you recognize those vulnerabilities during code reviews?

-What tools are available for testing a system from a security point of view?
+What tools are available for testing a system for stability and security?

-In this hands-on course, you’ll discover the answers to all of those questions and more as you exploit a live system written in Modern C++.
-The vulnerabilities we’ll explore are drawn from real-world examples that were exploited by real-world hackers.
+In this hands-on course, we’ll answer all these questions and more as you learn the ways that systems can be compromised by ordinary users and not-so ordinary ones.
+The vulnerabilities we’ll explore are drawn from real-world examples that were found in real-world code bases.
 All had real-world consequences.
-You probably have most or all of these in your code base now.
+In fact, you probably have most or all of these in your code base right now.

 By the end of the course, you will have learned:

-- How to identify security vulnerabilities in code you didn’t write.
+- How to identify stability and security vulnerabilities in code you didn’t write.

-- How to analyze a system using threat modeling.
+- How to analyze a system using threat modeling and architecture analysis.